What does this measure?

 How is Erie County doing?

-County-wide, GRP is dependent on the Manufacturing sector, although it has shrunk from 37.9% to 28.6% in the past 9 years.
-While no one sector has captured that difference in GRP, the Finance and Insurance (11.9%) sector has grown by at least 3% since 2010.
+County-wide, GRP is dependent on the Manufacturing sector, although it has shrunk from 28.6% to 24.7% in the past 9 years.
+While no one sector has captured that difference in GRP, the Finance and Insurance (11.6%) sector has grown by nearly 2.5% since 2010.

-Employment totals for Educational, Healthcare, and Social Services has shown steady majority at 19.1% of all employment in 2018.
-While Manufacturing hovered over 14% for several years, for the latest data year it sits at 12.79%.
+Employment totals for Healthcare, and Social Assistance has shown steady majority at 19% of all employment in 2019.
+While Manufacturing hovered over 17% for several years in the last decade, for the latest data year it sits at 15.5%.

-Conversely to its GRP contribution, Manufacturing represents only 5.57% in value add to the tax revenue dollars in 2018, whereas the Real Estate Rental and Leasing sector is the leading contributor to the County's tax revenues at 24.85% while only representing 8.10% of the GRP in 2018.
+Conversely to its Employment and Establishment contribution, Healthcare and Social Assistance represents only 4.7% in value add to the tax revenue dollars in 2019, whereas the Real Estate Retail sector is the leading contributor to the County's tax revenues at 27.59%.
+In the last decade, the portion of tax revenues from the Finance and Insurance sector has grown from 9.4% (2010) to 16.9% (2019).

 EVS analyzes the data in each topic category using indicators, which report a targeted and digestible number, rate, or amount to represent Erie County as a whole.
 While this does not cover every aspect of the topic, it assists in establishing Erie's performance relative to the prior year(s).
 The indicators for the Business Industry Trends topic are:

 This indicator measures the total percentage of employees in Arts, Enterainment, & Recreation related businesses for the latest data year in all of Erie County.
 Arts and culture bring distinction and visitors to a region, and employment in the sector is a measure of the sector's financial strength and contribution to the local economy.
-The trend for Arts, Entertainment, & Recreation Employment is down and worse from 2016 to 2017, from 1.7% to 1.6% within the County.
+The trend for Arts, Entertainment, & Recreation Employment is slightly down and worse from 2018 to 2019, from 2.11% to 2.10% within the County.